LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-18-(Angular-Lesson-1).md

 # Lesson 18: Angular Part 1

-## In the prep work this week (Angular Lesson 1), the students learned:
+## In the prep work for this lesson, the students learned:

 1. The concept of *templates* and *components* and why we want to use them to build websites.
 1. How to use the Angular CLI to create a new project.